-For more information on this exclusion, see Pub.
+For more information on this exclusion, see Qualified Tuition Reduction under Other Types of Educational Assistance in chapter 1 of Pub.
 970.

 Working Condition Benefits

 This exclusion applies to property and services you provide to an employee so that the employee can perform his or her job.
 It applies to the extent the employee could deduct the cost of the property or services as a business expense or depreciation expense if he or she had paid for it.
 The employee must meet any substantiation requirements that apply to the deduction.
 Examples of working condition benefits include an employee's use of a company car for business, an employer-provided cell phone provided primarily for noncompensatory business purposes, and job-related education provided to an employee.